 Stir until fully mixed and let this mixture caramelize and bubble for a few minutes.
 It will smell like onion soup and bacon made a baby.
 (Picture 18)

 Once it starts to thicken, turn off the heat and mix the strained bacon back in.
 Let this cool for about 10 minutes.
-(Pictures 19 – 20)
+(Pictures 19-20)

 A collage of images showing how to make bacon onion jam steps 16 - 20.

-Pour the cooled bacon and onion mixture into a food processor or blender and chop/puree until it is your desired consistency.
-I like it to be thick enough where you can differentiate what is onion and what is bacon, but you can also puree it into oblivion and make it into a spreadable paste.
+I like it to be thick enough so that you can differentiate what is onion and what is bacon, but you can also puree it into oblivion and make it into a spreadable paste.
+It won’t be syrupy like traditional fruit jam, it’s more of a sweet bacon jammy spread.

 A collage of images showing how to make bacon jam.

-The yield for this recipe is about 2.5 cups depending on how finely you puree it.
+The yield for this recipe is about 2 ½ cups depending on how finely you puree it.

 A small skillet filled with balsamic bacon onion jam.

-Once cooled, bacon jam should be stored in the refrigerator or freezer.
+Once cooled, bacon jam should be stored in the refrigerator or freezer in an airtight container.
 It will last about a week in the refrigerator and a few months in the freezer.
-When serving, reheat over low heat and serve warm.

 • Be sure to use Sweet or Vidalia Onions – as they caramelize, the natural sweetness of the onions comes through.